Lay3rLabs/WAVS/docs/QUICKSTART.md

 1. Deploying core Eigenlayer contracts
 2. Registering as an Eigenlayer operator
-3. Deploying hello-world AVS contracts
+3. Deploying example AVS contracts
-4. Registering as a hello-world AVS operator
+4. Registering as an AVS operator
 5. Creating a service on WAVS
-6. Submitting a task to the hello-world on-chain contract
+6. Submitting a task to the on-chain example contract
 7. Waiting for WAVS to run the service and submit the result back on-chain

 ## Commands

 Other commands are available to fine-tune services or run specific steps.
-Executing `cargo run -- --help` in the `packages/cli` directory will give more info on each command
+Executing `wavs-cli --help` will give more info on each command

 ## Local vs. Testnet/Mainnet/etc.